Skip to main content

 Right now

-If the death happened abroad, call the Foreign Office on 020 7008 5000
+If they died abroad, call the Foreign Office on 020 7008 5000

 When you are ready (first few days)

 Tell the people closest to you.
-There is no rush and no right order.
+There is no rush, and no right order.

 Collect the Medical Certificate of Cause of Death (MCCD) from the doctor or hospital